 Mr. Andersen’s career has been consistently marked by success, and his rise to Artistic Director is no exception.
 After tenure as Ballet Master with Pittsburgh Ballet Theatre, Andersen accepted the position of Artistic Director for Ballet Arizona.
 He now directs the Company in a demanding repertory that combines both classical and contemporary ballets; including works he creates specifically for the dancers.
 In 2010 Ballet Arizona enjoyed the national spotlight when it presented Andersen’s Diversions at the Ballet Across America festival hosted at the prestigious Kennedy Center in Washington, D.C.

 In May 2012 Ib created a world premiere “site specific” work, Topia, which was performed at the Desert Botanical Garden at sunset to sold-out audiences.
-Due to popular demand Topia will return to the Garden May 14- June 1, 2013
+Due to popular demand Topia returned to the Garden May 14 to June 1, 2013.

 During the 2011-2012 Season Ib Andersen’s world premiere of Cinderella met with resounding success; garnering rave reviews and record-setting attendance.
 In February 2012 Ballet Arizona made its New York City debut at the Joyce Theatre performing Andersen’s Play.
 The New York engagement was lauded by The New York Times, Financial Times and The New York Post which all praised Andersen’s choreography and the work he has done with Ballet Arizona.